 Do you know someone who has been a champion of digital equity?
 Potential nominees could either be long time veterans of the digital inclusion field, or new and passionate supporters of digital skills for all.
 Nationally focused or locally based – We are looking for everyone making difference!

 Named for Charles Benton, the founder of the Benton Foundation, the award was created by NDIA to recognize leadership and dedication in advancing digital equity: from promoting the ideal of accessible and affordable communications technology for all Americans, to crafting programs and policies that make it a reality.

 The National Digital Inclusion Alliance is a unified voice for home broadband access, public broadband access, personal devices and local technology training and support programs.
 We work collaboratively to craft, identify and disseminate financial and operational resources for digital inclusion programs while serving as a bridge to policymakers and the general public.

-The Net Inclusion 2017 conference will be held May 16-17 in St. Paul, Minnesota.
-Register before April 20 to receive the early bird discount.
+The Net Inclusion 2018 conference will be held April 17-19 in Cleveland, OH.
+Register before March 1st to receive the early bird discount.
 We welcome practitioners, policy makers, academics, public officials, students and others engaged in creating a more equitable society.

 The nomination form asks for descriptions of the following: